Lent 2025

 Parish Prayer

-God, our Father, bless our Parish of the Good Shepherd.
+God, our Father, bless our Good Shepherd Parish.
 Help us to welcome all who come to worship, adore and praise You, the One true God and Father of us all.

 Jesus, be with us, as we celebrate your life, death and resurrection in Word and Sacrament.
 Holy Spirit, fill our parish family with your love.
 Help us to love one another in our parish and in our family.
 Guide us in your holy will for the present and the future of our Parish of the Good Shepherd.
 AMEN.